-While content varies according to faculty members’ research and teaching approaches and expertise, all History 105 and 305 courses introduce five common themes in human history.
-Instructors choose one issue under each theme on which to focus.
-In general, each issue begins with an introduction to a contemporary issue facing the world today, and then goes back in time from the pre-modern (at least before 1800), through the 19th and 20th centuries, and ends up back where it started.
-The lessons help students understand how knowledge of the deep historical and global roots of that issue helps us better understand the world around us.
-The list to the right offers the current menu of issues that a student might encounter in History 105/305.
+While content varies according to faculty members’ research and teaching approaches and expertise, all History 105 and 305 courses introduce five common issues in human history.
+Instructors choose one case study under each issue on which to focus.
+In general, each case study begins with an introduction to a contemporary problem facing the world today, and then goes back in time from the pre-modern (at least before 1800), through the 19th and 20th centuries, and ends up back where it started.
+The lessons help students understand how knowledge of the deep historical and global roots of that case study helps us better understand the world around us.
+The list to the right offers the current menu of case studies that a student might encounter in History 105/305.
 While all faculty are professional historians, the lessons also highlight how history draws on other disciplines and how historical approaches aid other disciplines.

 Humans and the Environment investigates ways that humans have interacted with their environment.
 It consider how the environment shapes human life, but also how humans have impacted the environment by examining the economic, social, cultural, and political developments.